NATO to advise Libya on strengthening security forces

 The team will be based in Brussels and will not have a permanent presence in Libya, the source said.

-NATO said its advisers would work in close coordination with other international organizations and individual NATO members.
+NATO said its advisers would work in close coordination with other international organisations and individual NATO members.

 NATO played a critical role in toppling Gaddafi.
 The Western alliance imposed a no-fly zone and used air power to try to prevent his forces attacking civilian areas held by rebels.